polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/02 - An Ajax primer.md

 upon every single postback to your server.
 Although Hyperlambda is an extremely *"high level programming language"*, it often performs surprisingly well, compared to other technologies.
 In addition, without state, a whole range of security issues becomes much more prevalent, broadening the *"attack surface"* of your server.
 P5 is *secure by default*, and you'll actually have to consciously do something wrong, to create security holes.
-In addition, the risk of leaking business logic to the client, simply does not exist in P5.

 An example can be illustrated by editing some item from a database.
 Completely stateless, a web app must store this value, associated with the client somehow.
 This can be done through a cookie, an invisible input HTML element, or some other value